YAML Tags, Anchors, and Advanced Features with yaml12

 )

-Handlers apply to both values and keys, including non-specific ! tags if you register "!".
-If a handler raises an exception, it propagates unchanged to make debugging easy.
+Handlers apply to both values and keys, including the non-specific ! tag if you register "!".
+If a handler raises an exception, parsing stops and you see the exception unchanged, which makes debugging easy.

 Post-process tags yourself

-You can also parse without handlers and walk the result yourself.
-For example, processing !expr scalars manually:
+If you want more control, you can parse without handlers and then walk the result yourself.
+For example, here is a tiny post-processor for !expr scalars:

 from yaml12 import Yaml, parse_yaml